 Home Loan Basics: Down Payment and Closing Costs

-It is time to dispel the misconception of a mandatory 20% down payment and explore the other options available to today's homebuyer.
-In addition, we will provide some helpful information on the other costs associated with buying a home.
+It’s time to dispel the misconception of a mandatory 20% down payment and explore the other options available to today's homebuyer.
+We’ll also review other costs associated with buying a home.

 Alternatives to a 20% Down Payment

-Although buyers can put down 20% or more as a down payment, many first-time homebuyers are looking for options at a lower percentage.
-Options can vary by lender and loan program, but here are some well-known programs that can help buyers avoid a large down payment.
+Although buyers can put down 20% or more as a down payment, many first-time homebuyers look for smaller down payment options.
+Options can vary by lender and loan program.
+Here are some well-known programs that accept smaller down payments.

 Conventional Loan Programs — 3%

 Conventional loans are a popular choice.
 Guidelines for these loans are set by the government-sponsored enterprises Fannie Mae and Freddie Mac, but they aren’t guaranteed or insured by any government agency.
 Although some of the loans under this program require a 20% down payment, others require as little as 3%.